The 10 Largest Music Festivals in the World

 Up until 1999, Summerfest held the Guinness World Record for the world’s largest music festival and remains pretty close to the podium today.

-A landmark event in Milwaukee, Wisconsin, Summerfest takes place in the Henry Mayer Festival Park, which was last renovated in 2004 with help of a hefty $150 million investment.
-The influence of the festival on the local economy is huge, as it attracts numerous activities that are unrelated to music, from shopping vendors to firework shows.
+A landmark event in Milwaukee, Wisconsin, Summerfest takes place in the Henry Mayer Festival Park, which was last renovated in 2004 with the help of a hefty $150 million investment.
+The influence of the festival on the local economy is huge, as it attracts numerous activities that are unrelated to music, from shopping vendors to fireworks shows.

-For a better glimpse of how influential Summerfest has been since its first edition, all one has to do is to look at its impressive list of headliners.
+For a better glimpse of how influential Summerfest has been since its first edition, all one has to do is look at its impressive list of headliners.
 Over the years, Summerfest welcomed some of the world’s most popular musicians, from legends such as Paul McCartney and Stevie Wonder to modern-day pop phenomenons like Bruno Mars and Lady Gaga.

 3. Montreal International Jazz Festival